Crackvignoule/NetworkClock/README.md

 # NetworkClock

 NetworkClock is a Python application designed to display the current time in a custom user defined format.
 It also allow users to set the system time through a graphical user interface (GUI).
 Additionally, a remote user can get the time with a custom format via TCP/IP.
-It supports both Linux and Windows platforms.
 Developed by Killian PAVY

 ## Features

 - Display the current time in a custom format.
 - Set the system time from the GUI.
 - User-friendly GUI
-- Cross-platform support for Linux and Windows.

 ## Requirements